 Mutable Collections

-They supports both read and write functionalities i.e. mutable List, Set or Map.val mutableList = mutableListOf("apple", "banana", "cherry") mutableList.add("date") mutableList.removeAt(1) mutableList[0] = "apricot" val mutableSet = mutableSetOf("apple", "banana", "cherry") mutableSet.add("date") mutableSet.remove("banana") val mutableMap = mutableMapOf("one" to 1, "two" to 2, "three" to 3) mutableMap["four"] = 4 mutableMap.remove("two")
+Mutable collections support both read and write operations, allowing elements to be added, removed, or updated.
+Examples include mutable List, Set, and Map.val mutableList = mutableListOf("apple", "banana", "cherry") mutableList.add("date") mutableList.removeAt(1) mutableList[0] = "apricot" val mutableSet = mutableSetOf("apple", "banana", "cherry") mutableSet.add("date") mutableSet.remove("banana") val mutableMap = mutableMapOf("one" to 1, "two" to 2, "three" to 3) mutableMap["four"] = 4 mutableMap.remove("two")

 Immutable Collections